The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 What is the Best AI App for Mac?

 There are many excellent AI apps for Mac, and which one you choose to use will depend on your unique needs.
 You may require a chatbot app like ChatGPT or Claude to provide automated answers to a variety of questions.
 Or you may wish to use a writing or auto-completion app like Elephas or Cotypist to help you with your content.
-Amazing AI and Diffusion Bee can create images in seconds, and Timing automatically tracks your time while you work and provides handy AI summaries.
+Draw Things and Amazing AI can create images in seconds, and Timing automatically tracks your time while you work and provides handy AI summaries.

-Yes, Mac has native AI tools through Apple Intelligence, which includes writing assistance, image generation, system-wide search, and more.
-This integrated AI system functions across Apple’s native apps, though it only works on Apple silicon Macs.
+Yes, Mac has native AI tools through Apple Intelligence, which includes writing assistance, image generation, Live Translation, system-wide search, and more.
+This integrated AI system functions across Apple’s native apps, though it only works on Apple silicon Macs (M1 and newer) running macOS 26 Tahoe or later.